NishalDev/DeliverEase/README.md

 > [!NOTE]
-> Might change after frontend development or future Blockchain and AI integration
+> Some features may change after frontend development or future Blockchain and AI integration